figma/dev-mode-mcp-server-guide/README.md

 ### Step 2: Set up your MCP client

 Different MCP clients require slightly different setups to get connected to your MCP server.
-Follow the instructions below for your specific client to add the Dev Mode MCP server.
+Follow the instructions below for your specific client to add the Figma MCP server.

 #### VS Code